Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 In my case, I decided not to do any major breaker upgrade or install the Level-2 Tesla Wall Charger.

-With the new socket, the Mobile Connector can deliver up to 32 amps and fill my model Y at around 30 miles per hour, or about half of a real level-2 charging station.
-Still, that's fast enough for a full charge overnight.
+With the new socket, the Mobile Connector can deliver up to 32 amps and fill my Model Y at around 30 miles per hour, or about half the speed of a real level-2 charging station.
+Still, that's fast enough for a full overnight charge.

 I later got a second Mobile Connector, mounted it permanently in the garage as my home charging station, and kept the original with the car.